Master of Professional Studies

 - A supportive recommendation letter from the applicant's undergraduate advisor, program director, or department head;

-- Submit a written statement of purpose explaining why the student wants to pursue the accelerated Master's program along with the prospective plans following graduation.
+- A written statement of purpose explaining why the student wants to pursue the accelerated Master's program along with the prospective plans following graduation.